School bus routes FAQ

 Items found on the buses will be held by the bus companies for a set amount of time.
 Please also check with the school to make sure it hasn't been handed in there.
 Please contact the relevant bus company to check whether items have been found.

-The journey children take to get to school is a shared responsibility between parents, schools, the bus company and the child.
+The journey children take to get to school is a shared responsibility between parents, the bus company, the school, Regional Council, and the child.
 The bus company is responsible for providing a safe bus and a qualified bus driver.
-Schools are responsible for following up on reports of disruptive behaviour or vandalism.
+Schools will follow up on reports of disruptive behaviour or vandalism.
 Parents need to make sure that their child is capable of travelling on a school bus and managing transfers between buses without assistance.

 By law a Loading Certificate must be displayed on the front windscreen of the bus, which details the number of primary and secondary students it can carry.
 Bus companies can receive a fine for exceeding their loading limit, so although a bus may look overcrowded, it is rare for a bus to be overloaded.
 If you are concerned about the loading on a particular bus, please note the registration number and use the contact form on this website to let us know.